mmakaay/esphome-xiaomi_bslamp2/README.md

 engineering the original firmware and coming up with ways to re-implement a device firmware based on ESPHome.

-The main focus for now lies on driving the LED circuitry, to make sure that the light quality meets that of the original firmware.
-While I thought this would be the easy part, it turned out to be quite a beast, since driving the LEDs is quite different from a regular RGBWW-style light.
+Till now, the main focus was driving the LED circuitry, to make sure that the light quality meets that of the original firmware.
+This was a hard nut to crack, but I am happy to announce that this code has been completed.

-The light functionality is getting close to completion.
-After this, I will work on implementing the front panel buttons.
+Therefore I will now continue on implementing the front panel buttons.

 The hard work for this was already done: reverse engineering the protocol that is used to talk to the main board.
-Therefore, finishing up the firmware should not take much time once I get to this point.
+Therefore, finishing up the firmware should not take much time from here on.

-With those two out of the way, we can move towards a stable release of the firmware.
-I have some more ideas to work on, but those can and will be extensions to the stable release code.
+Once the front panel is working, we can move towards a stable release of the firmware.
+I have some more ideas to work on, but those can and will be extensions to a finalized first stable release.

 ## Is it safe to install this firmware on my device?